← home

 Note that to compile files separately without linking you need to use -c argument.

 In the first case linker couldn't find implementation for debug() and replace it with zero.
-Therefore, at all places where we reference debug() we get zero.
-As debugfunc pointer points to the debug() and also contains 0 it isn't called.
+Therefore, in all places where we reference debug() we get zero.
+As debugfunc pointer points to the debug() and also contains 0 it's not called.
 In the second case linker found implementation for debug() and treat it as a normal function.
 In this case debugfunc is pointing to the debug() (non-zero address in memory) and therefore will be called.

 Look inside